-3.10 Assigning Time Slots to a User Card
+3.10 Assigning Time Slots

 You must use a time slot map to specify the connections between all incoming and outgoing lines connected to the system.
 The time slot map lets you split up your T1 and E1 bandwidths into portions required for normal voice and data communications.
-It contains the connections for all cards in your system.
+It contains the connections for all cards in your system